Maria Martynova

 Changes in the visual field determine glaucoma severity.
 These changes indicate how much of the visual field is already damaged and which parts of the optic nerve are compromised.
 We call these ‘functional changes‘ as they directly impact visual function.

-Fundus photo for Glaucoma detection
+Fundus photo for Glaucoma detection: What does early glaucoma look like?

 Alongside functional changes, Glaucoma causes visible structural changes in the optic nerve that can be observed during a fundus examination.
 The optic nerve begins at a point on the retina where all the nerve fibers gather, forming the optic disc (or optic nerve head).
 The nerve fibers are thickest near the optic disc, creating a depression or ‘hole’ within it.
 As Glaucoma progresses, this depression deepens due to increased pressure inside the eye.
 This pressure causes mechanical damage to the nerve fibers, leading to thinning and loss of function.